rsyncOSX/RsyncOSX_archived/README.md

 ### External task executing rsync

-Please be aware it is an external task *not controlled* by RsyncOSX nor RsyncUI which [executes](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/RsyncProcessAsync.swift) the command line tool `rsync`.
-RsyncOSX and RsyncUI are monitoring the task for progress and termination.
-The user can abort a task at any time.
+Please be aware it is an external task *not controlled* by RsyncOSX nor RsyncUI which [executes](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) the command line tool `rsync`.
+The progress and termination of the external `rsync` task is monitored.
+The user can abort the task at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 ### Parameters to rsync